Age Of Sexual Consent In Ontario

 Impact of Technology and Social Media

 The rise of the internet and social media has profoundly impacted how young people engage with sexuality.
-Online platforms can expose minors to explicit content, facilitate contact between adults and minors, and create new opportunities for exploitation and abuse.
+Online platforms can expose minors to explicit content, support contact between adults and minors, and create new opportunities for exploitation and abuse.

 Legal and Legislative Changes